waywardphilosopher/not-quite-blog/content/post/strange-happenings-in-japan.md

 When he wanted to rest, he asked the innkeeper to wake him at eleven the next day.
 The innkeeper, in line with the man's request, went the next day to call him, and there he saw, coiling from out of the bed, the tail of a fox.
 He was struck with fear, and without a further thought, he fled, assuming that his guest was almost certainly a demon.

 But then he thought to himself: he has asked me to wake him, so if I don't do so, I'm afraid I will be held to account, and he will blame me.
-So he had no alternative to to oncde again go into the room.
+So he had no alternative but to once again go into the room.
 And there he saw the guest sitting in bed, smoking.

 The guest saw the innkeeper's astonishment, and so he asked him, "What have you come in here to see?"